IraKorshunova/folk-rnn/README.md

 This code was also used to create the following music compositions:

 1. "Bastard Tunes" by Oded Ben-Tal + folk-rnn (2017) https://www.youtube.com/playlist?list=PLdTpPwVfxuXpQ03F398HH463SAE0vR2X8
+1. "Safe Houses" by Úna Monaghan + folk-rnn (for concertina and tape, 2017)
 1. "The Fortootuise Pollo" by Bob L. Sturm + folk-rnn (2017) https://soundcloud.com/sturmen-1/the-fortootuise-pollo-1
 1. "Chicken Bits and Bits and Bobs" by Bob L. Sturm + folk-rnn (2017) https://youtu.be/n-avS-ozrqU
 3. "March to the Mainframe" by Bob L. Sturm + folk-rnn (2017) https://youtu.be/TLzBcMvl15M?list=PLdTpPwVfxuXrdOyjtwfokrpzfpIlnJc5o